adamfitzpatrick/aws-devops-pro/domains/one/docs/code-deploy.md

     - ECS task execution role (`ecs-task-execution-role`):
         - Trust relationship: ecs-tasks.amazonaws.com
         - Managed policy: AmazonECSTaskExecutionRolePolicy
-1. Create a public ECR repository, name it "codedeployecslab/node-server", and click "Create repository"
+1. Create a public ECR repository, name it "codedeployecslab/apache", and click "Create repository"
 1. From within the `labs/code-deploy-ecs` folder, build the docker image:

     ```bash
-    docker build -t codedeployecslab/node-server .
+    docker build -t codedeployecslab/apache .
     ```
-Note that if you are building the image on a Mac, you may need to tell it you are on an AMD64 platform:
+Note that if you are building the image on a Mac, you will need to tell it you are on an AMD64
+platform:

     ```bash
-    docker buildx build --platform=linux/amd64 -t codedeployecslab/node-server .
+    docker buildx build --platform=linux/amd64 -t codedeployecslab/apache .
     ```
 Follow the push instructions associated with the ECR repository you created above to push the image.
 1. Deploy ECS infrastructure required for the lab with the included CloudFormation template: